kobotoolbox/docs/source/pulling_data_into_powerbi.md

 To reset authentication settings:

 - Go to **File -> Options and Settings -> Data Source Settings**.
-Select the existing permissions in the dialog box and click **Clear Permissions**.
+Select the existing permissions in the dialogue box and click **Clear Permissions**.
   Close and try adding the new connection again.

 ![Clear Permissions](images/pulling_data_into_powerbi/data_source_settings.gif)